ramakay/vercelship25/README.md

 3. **Judge:** Automated scoring
 4. **Analyze:** Track against $10 budget

-## Implementation Overview

-This project implements a multi-model AI orchestration system using Vercel's AI Gateway, demonstrating parallel model execution, real-time response streaming, and cost tracking capabilities.
-The architecture focuses on providing visual feedback for asynchronous AI operations while maintaining precise cost accounting.
+## What This Prototype Demonstrates

+This prototype showcases a real-world implementation of multi-model AI orchestration using Vercel's Ship 2025 features.
+Built as an interactive "AI Showdown," it demonstrates:

+### Core Functionality
+- **Live AI Model Competition**: Three models (Grok, Claude, Gemini) compete in real-time to answer the same prompt
+- **Streaming Responses**: Watch as each model generates its response token by token
+- **Automated Judging**: A fourth AI model evaluates responses for accuracy, relevance, and quality
+- **Cost Tracking**: Every API call is metered down to the fraction of a cent
+- **Visual Storytelling**: Anime.js animations make asynchronous operations intuitive

+### Why This Matters
+Instead of building a boring dashboard, we created an engaging experience that solves real developer problems:
+- How to compare AI models objectively
+- How to track costs in multi-model systems
+- How to provide visual feedback for long-running operations
+- How to handle streaming responses gracefully

 ### Technical Architecture